Aylur/gnim/docs/jsx.md

 > [!TIP]
 >
-> In a lot of cases it is better to always render the component and set its
+> In a lot of cases, it is better to always render the component and set its
-> `visible` property instead because `<With>` will destroy/recreate the widget
+> `visible` property instead.
+This is because `<With>` will destroy/recreate the
-> each time the passed `value` changes.
+> widget each time the passed `value` changes.

 > [!WARNING]
 >
-> When the value changes and the widget is re-rendered the previous one is
+> When the value changes and the widget is re-rendered, the previous one is
 > removed from the parent component and the new one is **appended**.
-Order of
+The order
-> widgets are not kept so make sure to wrap `<With>` in a container to avoid
+> of widgets is not kept, so make sure to wrap `<With>` in a container to avoid
 > this.

 ### List rendering

-The `<For>` component let's you render based on an array dynamically.
-Each time the array changes it is compared with its previous state.
-Widgets for new items are inserted while widgets associated with removed items are removed.
+The `<For>` component lets you render based on an array dynamically.
+Each time the array changes, it is compared with its previous state.
+Widgets for new items are inserted, while widgets associated with removed items are removed.

 ```tsx
 let list: Accessor<Iterable<any>>